newbreedofgeek/react-redux-material-starter/README.md

 After testing your production build, make sure you run `. bin/development.sh` if you want to go back to development mode.

 ## Dev Tips
-- debugger is turned off by default, use `debugger;  // eslint-disable-line` to force debugging although this is not recommended
+- debugger is turned off by default, use `debugger;  // eslint-disable-line` to force debugging although this is not recommended, find a better way to do this.